Next: Example (figure 1)

 is

-the letter , is the source state and is the
+is the source state and

 destination state or aim.
 When